IamTheFij/slog/README.md

     FUNCTIONS

-    func Debug(format string, v ...interface{})
+    func Debugf(format string, v ...interface{})
-        Debug will log with a DEBUG prefix if DebugLevel is se
+        Debugf will log with a DEBUG prefix if DebugLevel is se

-    func Error(format string, v ...interface{})
+    func Errorf(format string, v ...interface{})
-        Error will log with a ERROR prefix
+        Errorf will log with a ERROR prefix

-    func Fatal(format string, v ...interface{})
+    func Fatalf(format string, v ...interface{})
-        Fatal will log with a ERROR prefix followed by exit(1)
+        Fatalf will log with a ERROR prefix followed by exit(1)

-    func FatalOnErr(err error, format string, v ...interface{}) FatalOnErr if error provided, will log out details of an error and exi

-    func Info(format string, v ...interface{})
+    func Infof(format string, v ...interface{})
-        Info formats logs with an INFO prefix
+        Infof formats logs with an INFO prefix

-    func Log(format string, v ...interface{})
+    func Logf(format string, v ...interface{})
-        Log formats logs directly to the main logger
+        Logf formats logs directly to the main logger

-    func Panic(format string, v ...interface{})
+    func OnErrFatalf(err error, format string, v ...interface{}) OnErrFatalf if error provided, will log out details of an error and exi
-        Panic will log with a ERROR prefix followed by panic()

-    func PanicOnErr(err error, format string, v ...interface{}) PanicOnErr if error provided, will log out details of an error and exi
+    func OnErrPanicf(err error, format string, v ...interface{}) OnErrPanicf if error provided, will log out details of an error and exi

+    func OnErrWarnf(err error, format string, v ...interface{}) OnErrWarnf if error provided, will provide a warning if an error is provided

+    func Panicf(format string, v ...interface{})
+        Panicf will log with a ERROR prefix followed by panic()

     func SetFlags(flag int)
         SetFlags allows changing the logger flags using flags found in `log`